KentStateWeb/rwd/class/assignments/project-summary.md

 ###  7:  HTML/CSS Final Prototype/Templates

-* Using your content templates, you'll begin to add CSS styling to your CSS
+* Using your content templates, you'll begin to add CSS styling to your code, creating working prototypes of representative templates in your website.
-* You'll create some repeatable template elements using Jekyll
 * You'll determine how each repeatable element looks and functions together

 <a class="button small" href="/class/assignments/templates">View Template Project</a>